 Eligible state employees are entitled to an approved period of paid absence due to:

-Sick leave granted for the purposes listed above may not be charged to the employee’s sick leave account and may not exceed 40 hours per calendar year (AZ Admin.
+Leave granted for the purposes listed above may not exceed 40 hours per calendar year (AZ Admin.
 Code Sec.
 R2-5A-B603).